beowolx/haiku-search/README.md

 For major changes, please open an issue first to discuss what you would like to change.

-Thank you for your interest in improving Haiku!
+Thank you for your interest in improving Haiku-Search!